Make your mornings easier with my Breakfast Casserole Bites. Tasty, filling, and portable to start your crazy day off right!

 Make breakfast easier and more portable with my Breakfast Casserole Bites!

-1 pound hot pork sausage browned
+1 pound hot pork sausage (browned)

-1/2 medium onion chopped fine
+1/2 medium onion (chopped fine)

-1 cup cheese sharp cheddar
+1 cup cheese (sharp cheddar)

 1 cup milk

-1 cup cornbread stuffing mix Pepperidge Farms
+1 cup cornbread stuffing mix (Pepperidge Farms)

-Prep the mixture
+Prep the breakfast casserole bites